Kitura/CircuitBreaker/README.md

 ### Usage

-*In this form of usage, the CircuitBreaker state is based on timeouts and user defined failures (quite useful when the function you are circuit breaking makes an asynchronous call).*
+*The CircuitBreaker state is based on timeouts and user defined failures (quite useful when the function you are circuit breaking makes an asynchronous call).*

 1. Define a fallback function with the signature `(BreakerError, (fallbackArg1, fallbackArg2,...)) -> Void`:
 ```swift